Looking for a bit of retroactive jealousy help?

 There are some shady people writing about retroactive jealousy on the internet.
 Are you a real guy?

 Yes, I am.

 RE: shady people on the internet.
-I saw some other guy selling a product similar to yours…
+I saw some other guy selling a product kind of similar to yours…

 They say imitation is the highest form of flattery, but it’s still pretty annoying…

-Since I launched this site back in 2013, some internet marketers have begun copying my work.
+Since I launched this site back in 2013, several shady internet marketers started copying my work.
 And although other websites might offer products using the title of my guidebook (Overcoming Retroactive Jealousy), please beware–I am not affiliated with products on other websites.

 What’s your number-one piece of advice for someone looking for retroactive jealousy help?

 As I wrote above, don’t just sit there: make sure you actually do something about it.